GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/thumbsignin.md

 ### Enable custom scripts for ThumbSignIn

   1. Log into the Gluu admin dashboard -> Manage Custom Scripts -> Click "Add Custom Script Configuration" button
-  1. Add the attached ThumbSignIn custom script and select the "Enabled" option
+  1. Add the custom ThumbSignIn interception script and select the "Enabled" option
   1. Add the following custom parameters and save the custom script configuration: